Spiced mango jam cake

 ¼ cup sour cream

-210g, all-purpose flour
+210g all-purpose flour

 9” circular baking tin, buttered a little (with a removable base)

-Firstly, make the mango jam.
-Start by peeling your mangoes and discard the peel.
-Keep the mangoes in a big cooking pot.
-Peel the lemon and add the peel and the lemon flesh to the cooking pot.
-Cover the fruits with all the sugar, and a pinch of salt then heat to a medium temperature, stirring regularly.
-Keep stirring on a low heat for about 30 minutes, or until you see the rolling boil happening and when the fruit flesh is completely unattached from the core and only the strings are left, be sure to always keep an eye on the cooking Jam as it likes to stick.
+Peel the mangoes and discard the peel.
+Place the mangoes in a large cooking pot.
+Add the lemon peel and flesh to the pot.
+Cover the fruits with all the sugar and a pinch of salt.
+Heat on medium, stirring regularly.
+Cook on low for about 30 minutes until you achieve a rolling boil and the fruit flesh detaches from the core.
+Always keep an eye on the jam as it tends to stick.Jam Test:

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.